sbkjarmul/Beatmaker/README.md

 ### UI Design

-Firstly, I prepared an UI project in Adobe XD.
+At the beginning, I prepared an UI project using Adobe XD.
+I like this stage, because I need to think and be creative.
-The first step was making an UI in Adobe XD.

 ### Landing page

 On the hero section I used a something like paralax effect.
 There are several layers and every single object is moving with his own speed, based on scroll position.
-I cut them out of one image and I used photoshop.
+I cut them out of one image using Adobe Photoshop.
 The pictures on my site comes from unsplash.com.